Saint Boniface: Early life

 According to the vitae, Winfrid was of a respected and prosperous family.
 Against his father's wishes he devoted himself at an early age to the monastic life.
 He received further theological training in the Benedictine monastery and minster of Nhutscelle (Nursling), not far from Winchester, which under the direction of abbot Winbert had grown into an industrious centre of learning in the tradition of Aldhelm.
 Winfrid taught in the abbey school and at the age of 30 became a priest; in this time, he wrote a Latin grammar, the Ars Grammatica, besides a treatise on verse and some Aldhelm-inspired riddles.
-While little is known about Nursling outside of Boniface's vitae, it seems clear that the library there was significant.
+While little is known about Nursling outside Boniface's vitae, it seems clear that the library there was significant.
 To supply Boniface with the materials he needed, it would have contained works by Donatus, Priscian, Isidore, and many others.
 Around 716, when his abbot Wynberth of Nursling died, he was invited (or expected) to assume his position—it is possible that they were related, and the practice of hereditary right among the early Anglo-Saxons would affirm this.
 Winfrid, however, declined the position and in 716 set out on a missionary expedition to Frisia.